 To get more detailed information regarding asbestos-related regulations and rules in Oklahoma, contact the Oklahoma Department of Environmental Quality at 405-702-4100.

 Getting Medical Help in Oklahoma

-The National Cancer Institute (NCI) helps cancer victims find the best treatment centers by recognizing the best cancer centers.
+The National Cancer Institute (NCI) helps patient find the best treatment by recognizing the best cancer centers.
 Known as NCI-designated facilities, these care centers are comprised of elite doctors, scientists, and professionals who go above and beyond to research cancer and help treat those affected with the disease.

 The INTEGRIS Cancer Institute is a NCI-designated care center with researchers, physicians, cancer experts, and healthcare specialists that focus on mesothelioma cancer and other asbestos-related diseases.
 It has six campuses in Oklahoma, including the Proton Campus in Oklahoma City.

 Mesothelioma is still not a well-known disease and therefore it’s important to seek out a care center that has physicians that specialize in asbestos-related diseases.

 Oklahoma Statute of Limitations on Mesothelioma and Asbestos Lawsuits